 A student desiring to be readmitted to the College after having been suspended on academic grounds must notify the Academic Dean of the College at least one month before the beginning of the semester for which he or she wishes to enroll again.
-The student will not be eligible to return for the first semester after the suspension has been imposed; however, he or she may be readmitted on academic probation the subsequent semester.
+A student suspended as a result of the fall semester, may not return until the next fall semester.
+A student suspended after the spring semester, may not return until the next spring semester at which time he or she may be readmitted on academic probation.
 A student who has been suspended from Florida College and has subsequently enrolled elsewhere may return to Florida College only if he or she is eligible to return to the other institution.